Last Updated: March 22, 2021

 Section 14: COVID-19 Vaccine Safety Monitoring

-In response to vaccine safety, IDPH will use the Vaccine Adverse Event Reporting System (VAERS) to report and investigate adverse events following immunization with the COVID-19 vaccine.
+In response to vaccine safety, IDPH and COVID-19 Vaccine Providers will use the Vaccine Adverse Event Reporting System (VAERS) to report and investigate adverse events following immunization with the COVID-19 vaccine.
 VAERS is a national passive surveillance reporting system that is co-sponsored by the CDC and the FDA.
 Reports are accepted from anyone, including vaccine recipients, healthcare providers, and vaccine manufacturers.
 Patient identity is kept confidential.
 VAERS complies with all U.S. Government security standards and protections concerning health information.

 VAERS reports should go directly to the VAERS site.
 Providers will receive an educational packet upon enrollment into the COVID-19 Vaccination Program.
 Guidance documents will include information on required reporting of vaccine adverse events to VAERS.
 IDPH will provide technical assistance and communicate with the CDC on all aspects of vaccine adverse event reporting.
-Vaccine safety and education will be provided by the CDC and the IDPH to providers statewide and the link to the VAERS site will be posted on the IDPH COVID-19 website, located where other relevant information for providers is contained.
+Vaccine safety and education will be provided by the CDC and IDPH to providers statewide and the link to the VAERS site will be posted on the IDPH COVID-19 website, located where other relevant information for providers is contained.

 The CDC is working to expand safety surveillance through new systems and additional information sources and by scaling up existing safety monitoring systems.
 More information on safety monitoring will be shared when it becomes available from the CDC.

-- Work with sites administering COVID-19 vaccines to encourage adherence to CDC guidance for anaphylaxis, including having the necessary supplies available to manage anaphylaxis
+- Work with sites administering COVID-19 vaccines to encourage adherence to CDC guidance for anaphylaxis, including having the necessary supplies available to manage anaphylaxis.

-- Communicate with patients on vaccine safety
+- Communicate with patients on vaccine safety.

-- Communicate with patients on vaccine effectiveness
+- Communicate with patients on vaccine effectiveness.

 Section 15: COVID-19 Vaccination Program Monitoring